jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Reclose NOT supervised by healthy batt
 - trip PB is not blocked by PB lock - for safety
 - No normal/alternate profile
+- Removed high current alarm (50p4/50g4) - was added by bob and only went to scada

 For Fault on A: